How to Write a Killer Blog Post in 10 Simple Steps

 Nothing ruins a good blog post like bad grammar and spelling.
 Before you hit publish, read your blog post all the way through to check for errors.

 I strongly recommend using Grammarly*, an app that identifies and corrects spelling and grammatical errors.
 Grammarly is free, but there’s a premium version which I think is worth the investment.
-It corrects twice as many mistakes and comes with a plagiarism checker.
-Accidental plagiarism can happen to anyone and this tool ensures that your content is 100% unique.
+It corrects twice as many mistakes.

 8. Create graphics.